wesslen/minimal-mistakes/_posts/2016-08-22-topic-networks.md

 Finally, let's create our network with an interactive plot.
 You can zoom by using your mouse scroll wheel.

-The size of the bubble's is based on the network (centrality) measure **betweenness**.
-This measures how important that node is to the entire network's connectivity.
-In this example, larger nodes have a high betweenness, which implies the topic is more important in crossing across topic clusters.

-Find the largest nodes: these topics are the "glue" that keeps the network connected.

 ``` r
 visNetwork(nodes, edges) %>%